 Additionally, our data shows that after one year of working with their Dynamic Learning Project coach, teachers are using technology more frequently and in more powerful ways—both to support what they are teaching as well as how they are teaching it.
 At the end of the year, more than 80 percent of Dynamic Learning Project teachers agreed that they have the ability to use technology in powerful ways to develop student agency and collaboration, creativity, communication, and critical thinking skills.

 In this pilot year, we also identified the core attributes of an effective coaching program—it’s a partnership, and it is personalized, non-evaluative, voluntary, school-based, and sustained.
 One Dynamic Learning Project teacher expanded on the value of the personalized nature of coaching: “If you do a one-sized model for all the teachers, that’s not going to necessarily address their strengths or weaknesses.
 The one-on-one aspect is, I think, the most important part; you can address each teacher individually based on their strengths and their areas of growth.”

 Further, we learned more about the key qualities of an effective coach—someone who is a relationship builder, a tech believer, a strong communicator, and who has previous teaching experience, preferably in the school in which they are coaching.
 As one Dynamic Learning Project principal shared, “A good coach is… innovative not only in her instructional strategies and what she can find and bring to teachers, but in the way she approaches teachers or staff members and builds relationships and finds the way in, even when the door might not be open.”

 Overall, our findings from the pilot year of the Dynamic Learning Project suggest that instructional technology coaching is a promising approach to help close the digital use divide, and ultimately improve student learning.

-To learn more about our findings, read the full report.
+To learn more about our findings, read the full report and download our infographic.